zapier/zapier-platform/packages/cli/README-source.md

 The Zapier platform and its tools are under active development.
 While you don't need to install every release, we release new versions because they are better than the last.
 We do our best to adhere to [Semantic Versioning](https://semver.org/) wherein we won't break your code unless there's a `major` release.
 Otherwise, we're just fixing bugs (`patch`) and adding features (`minor`).

 Broadly speaking, all releases will continue to work indefinitely.
-While you never *have* to upgrade your app's `zapier-platform-core` dependency, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform/blob/main/CHANGELOG.md) to see what new features and bug fixes are available.
+While you never *have* to upgrade your integration's `zapier-platform-core` dependency, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform/blob/main/CHANGELOG.md) to see what new features and bug fixes are available.

-For more info about which Node versions are supported, see [the faq](#how-do-i-manually-set-the-nodejs-version-to-run-my-app-with).
+For more info about which Node versions are supported, see [the faq](#how-do-i-manually-set-the-nodejs-version-to-run-my-integration-with).

 <!-- TODO: if we decouple releases, change this -->
 The most recently released version of `cli` and `core` is **PACKAGE_VERSION**.
 You can see the versions you're working with by running `zapier -v`.

 To update `cli`, run `npm install -g zapier-platform-cli`.

-To update the version of `core` your app depends on, set the `zapier-platform-core` dependency in your `package.json` to a version listed [here](https://www.npmjs.com/package/zapier-platform-core?activeTab=versions) and reinstall your dependencies (either `yarn` or `npm install`).
+To update the version of `core` your integration depends on, set the `zapier-platform-core` dependency in your `package.json` to a version listed [here](https://www.npmjs.com/package/zapier-platform-core?activeTab=versions) and reinstall your dependencies (either `yarn` or `npm install`).

 For maximum compatibility, keep the versions of `cli` and `core` in sync.